 the plank, counted their loot and sung seas shanties.

-The reception children have been carefully monitoring their caterpillars which have turned into chrysalis.
-They are hoping that they will soon become beautiful butterflies so that they can release them into the school grounds.
-In literacy they have been using extended pieces of writing to describe the book “The Tiny Seed”.
-During maths they have been counting in twos, fives and tens and learning o’clock and half past.
+The Reception children carefully monitored their caterpillars which have turned into chrysalis.
+They hoped that they would become beautiful butterflies so that they could release them into the school grounds.
+In literacy they used extended pieces of writing to describe the book “The Tiny Seed”.
+During maths they counted in twos, fives and tens and learning o’clock and half past.

 GEORGE AND THE DRAGON

-Reception have been inspired by the story of George and the Dragon.
-They have drawn story maps and then incorporated adjectives into their story writing to make it interesting.
-The children continue to dress up in role play areas in all three classrooms to tell the story using book language.
-This week they have been doubling stars on a shield in order to become familiar with this concept.
-They have worked to create designs for a dragon proof castle for the princess to safely live in.
+Reception were inspired by the story of George and the Dragon.
+They drew story maps and then incorporated adjectives into their story writing to make it interesting.
+The children continued to dress up in role play areas in all three classrooms to tell the story using book language.
+They doubled up stars on a shield in order to become familiar with this concept.
+They also worked to create designs for a dragon proof castle for the princess to safely live in.

 RECEPTION'S VISIT TO LEEDS CASTLE

-The Reception children have become heroes and heroines this term for their curriculum topic!
-They have transformed their role play areas into castles and palaces, thought about characters from fairy stories and drawn pictures of castles thinking carefully about towers and turrets.
+The Reception children became heroes and heroines for their curriculum topic!
+They transformed their role play areas into castles and palaces, thought about characters from fairy stories and drew pictures of castles thinking carefully about towers and turrets.

-However the highlight so far has been the visit to Leeds Castle where they completed the maze, explored the many rooms and bravely ventured into the grotto.
+However the highlight was the visit to Leeds Castle where they completed the maze, explored the many rooms and bravely ventured into the grotto.
 In the workshop they dressed in their finest clothes to act out the story of the “Swan Princess”.
 Thank you to everyone all the parent volunteers we are sure you enjoyed the day as much as the children did!

 RECEPTION FIRE ENGINE VISIT

-The Reception children have been learning about fire safety and talking about firework displays, describing the sounds, colours and patterns.
+The Reception children learnt about fire safety, talking about firework displays, describing the sounds, colours and patterns.
 They were lucky enough to have a visit from the Sevenoaks Fire Brigade who brought along their fire engine for everyone to look at and learnt about their important job and the brave work they do for our community.

 LOTS OF LITTLE GREEN FINGERS!

-Reception have been discussing their interest in plants and gardening for this term’s topic.
-They have started to plant bulbs and flowers in their garden and have visited the woodland to create ephemeral sunflower art work using natural resources.
+Reception discussed their interest in plants and gardening for the term topic.
+They planted bulbs and flowers in their garden and visited the woodland to create ephemeral sunflower art work using natural resources.

 RECEPTION CHILDREN ARE LOOKING FOR BEARS!

-This term the children have been looking for bears.
-They have searched in the woodland area, enthusiastically acted out the story of “We’re Going on a Bear Hunt” and have focussed on pattern making in maths, which they have linked to creating musical patterns to accompany the story.
+Reception children searched in the woodland area and enthusiastically acted out the story of “We’re Going on a Bear Hunt” focussing on pattern making in maths, which they linked to create musical patterns to accompany the story.